David Weaver

 • Exponent Private Equity on the sale of the BBI Group (a medical diagnostics business) to Novo Holdings for an enterprise value of more than GBP400m and on the sale of BBI Healthcare (a consumer self-care business) to Venture Group plc.

-• Kingfisher on the antitrust approvals of its acquisition through its subsidiary Screwfix Spares Limited of the business and assets of CDSL Group Limited and three of its subsidiaries.
+• Kingfisher on the antitrust approvals of its acquisition through its subsidiary Screwfix Spares Limited of the business and assets of CDSL Group Limited and acquisition of Homebase.

 • The Gym Group plc. on its acquisition of a portfolio of easyGym and Lifestyle Fitness gyms in the UK.